Four primary types of forming processes are used for thermoplastics.

-Each process has distinct benefits depending on the size and detail of the part being formed.
-Thermoforming processes produce uniform and consistent parts with high finish specifications and tight tolerances, similar to what is expected from injection-molded parts.
-Fine details including undercuts can be achieved using the economical tooling available via thermoforming.
+Thermoforming is the manufacturing process of heating and shaping thermoplastic sheet to produce uniform and consistent parts with high finish specifications and tight tolerances, similar to what is expected from injection-molded parts.
+Fine details including undercuts are achieved using the economical tooling available with thermoforming.

 In the vacuum-forming process, a thermoplastic sheet is heated and pulled against a male or female mold, by pulling a vacuum between the mold and the sheet.
 This process allows: